Shaygi/VerseVerwebt/README.md

 ## Gameplay

-1. Introductory Puzzle: Solve the initial puzzle to get started.
+1. Introductory Puzzle: Solve the initial puzzle by turning on the flashlight to get started.

 2. Chapter Puzzles: Progress through the seven chapters, each with a unique puzzle: